-Please consider joining the Friends to support them in all of the fantastic work they do, it is £5 per person or £10 for a family membership.
+Please consider joining the Friends to support them in all of the fantastic work they do, it is just £10 for an individual membership and only £20 for the whole family.

-Complete the membership form and you will be helping to keep our Commons beautiful.
+Complete the membership form (available as a download below) and you will be helping to keep our Commons beautiful.

-For your valued contribution to the Friends, you will get three newsletters per year, delivered free to your door.
+For your valued contribution to the Friends, you will get three newsletters per year.
 Full of news and information about events, working parties, wildlife and nature plus fascinating reports from the Commons Conservators.